Permissions and User Roles

 There are 5 default roles available to assign to a user:

 - Consumer – Consumers can view, share, and download files on the site, as permissions allow.
 They can run workflows that have been shared with them, but can’t run them on a recurring schedule.
-They can use data sources and connections that have been shared with them but can’t create or manage them.
+They can use data sources that have been shared with them.
+They can own and share connections.

 - Contributor – Contributors view, share, download, create, edit, and delete files on the site.
 They can run and create recurring schedules for workflows that have been shared with them.
 They can create, manage and share data sources, connections, and credentials, as permissions allow.
 They can’t perform site administration tasks.

 - Data Steward – Like a Contributor, Data Stewards can create, manage and share data sources, connections, and credentials as permissions allow.
 They can also load metadata, associate data sources, view all and change ownership of data sources and credentials.

 - Site Admin – Site Admins are responsible for managing users, groups, and roles on their site.
 As part of these responsibilities, they can add users to their site, assign them roles and groups, and create groups.
 They can also manage files, data sources, connections and credentials, as required.
 Site admins have access to all content and user actions on the site regardless of permissions that have been directly granted to them.

 - Platform Admin – Platform Admins are responsible for setting up the platform and managing licenses.
 As part of these responsibilities, they can change platform settings, manage users and user directories, create and delete sites, and manage license keys.
 By default, Platform Admins do not have access to the sites they create.
 They also do not have permission to see content in those sites.
 Platform Admins can add themself as a Site Admin on a given site.
 A Site Admin can add Platform Admins to a site as a user on that site.
 Platform Admins do not consume a license until they have been added to a site.